 To read more about Betaab Valley, take a look at Road Trip from Pahalgam to Betaab Valley.

-The next on the list is Chandanwari, located at a distance of about 8 kilometers further from Betaab Valley and 15 kilometers from Pahalgam.
+The next on the list is Chandanwari, located at a distance of about 8 kilometers from Betaab Valley and 15 kilometers from Pahalgam.
 This is the place where the motorable road ends and the trek for Amarnath Cave begins.

 It is only the setting of the place and the natural beauty around it that makes it worth a visit.
 Even the drive from Pahalgam to Chananwari is quite scenic.